-Over time, most crocosmia cultivars, including ‘Lucifer’, grow into fairly large clumps.
-Keep in mind that in northern areas, it may take a couple years for the plants to get well established.
+Over time, most crocosmia cultivars, including ‘Lucifer’, grow into attractive clumps.
+In cold climates, it may take two years for the plants to get well established.
 In the deep south and Northwest there are a few species that are considered invasive, so if you’re in those areas, stick with the named cultivars.

 Under ideal growing conditions, crocosmia corms will multiply and grow into large clumps.
-If the corms become too crowded, the plants produce fewer flowers.
-As the corms multiply, they also push their way up toward the soil surface.
-When they are not deep enough, the plants can get floppy.
-Dividing the clumps every 3 to 4 years and replanting them at the proper depth, will restore their vigor and improve flower production.
+If the corms get too crowded, the plants produce fewer flowers.
+As the corms multiply, they also push their way up toward the soil surface and this can make the plants floppy.
+Dividing the clumps every 3 to 4 years will restore their vigor and improve flower production.

-The best time to divide the corms is fall.
+The best time to divide crocosmias is fall.
 Start by cutting back the leaves to 5”, then pry the clump apart, taking care not to break off the young shoots.
-Replant smaller clumps, making sure to set the corms at a depth of 5 to 6”.
+Replant smaller clumps, making sure the corms are 5 to 6” deep.